 Waiting hand and foot on four Friesian mares

-Like all horse owners, my life revolves around horses – oh, and 3.5 cats (we have a stray that comes and goes as he pleases) and my partner Adam!
+Like all horse owners, my life revolves around horses – oh, and 3 cats and my partner Adam!
 I am fortunate that I now have the horses at home, which saves me so much time previously spend travelling to and from the yard.
-However there is one tiny downstde – the girls have worked out exactly WHERE I LIVE!
+However there is one tiny downside – the girls have worked out exactly WHERE I LIVE!
 If you have seen my Facebook videos you would have seen naughty Imke escaping and coming to the house!
 The result is that they are now waited on hand and hoof – there are downfalls to everything!
 But I really do love having them at home.
 It means I get to see the babies growing up and spend time with them without always wanting something but I now visit them at least 5 times per day!

 I have 4 beautiful Friesian girls: